RUSplatting: Robust 3D Gaussian Splatting for Sparse-View Underwater Scene Reconstruction

 Finally, we introduce a new dataset, Submerged3D, capturing detailed objects in deep-sea environments, supporting future research in underwater robotics, archaeology, and marine biology.

-In summary, our key contributions are as follows: \begin{itemize} \item We propose a novel framework, RUSplatting, for 3D representation of deep underwater scenes under sparse-view conditions. \item RUSplatting enables more accurate colour estimations through colour-channel decoupling, which particularly improves clarity in high-turbidity conditions. \item We introduce a novel Edge-Aware Smoothness Loss (ESL) to suppress noise commonly encountered in deep-sea, low-light conditions while preserving structural details. \item We introduce Intermediate Frame Interpolation (IFI) and Adaptive Frame Weighting (AFW) to address viewpoint sparsity. \item We present Submerged3D, the first dataset captured in deep underwater environments, highlighting real-world challenges such as limited lighting and severe turbidity. \end{itemize}
+In summary, our key contributions are as follows: \begin{itemize}[leftmargin=15pt, nolistsep] \item We propose a novel framework, RUSplatting, for 3D representation of deep underwater scenes under sparse-view conditions. \item RUSplatting enables more accurate colour estimations through colour-channel decoupling, which particularly improves clarity in high-turbidity conditions. \item We introduce a novel Edge-Aware Smoothness Loss (ESL) to suppress noise commonly encountered in deep-sea, low-light conditions while preserving structural details. \item We introduce Intermediate Frame Interpolation (IFI) and Adaptive Frame Weighting (AFW) to address viewpoint sparsity. \item We present Submerged3D, the first dataset captured in deep underwater environments, highlighting real-world challenges such as limited lighting and severe turbidity. \end{itemize}

 Extensive experiments on both existing and new datasets demonstrate that RUSplatting consistently outperforms state-of-the-art methods across various evaluation metrics, with PSNR improvements of up to 21.37\%, 4.99\% and 5.09\% compared to SeeThru-NeRF~\cite{levy2023seathru}, WaterSplatting~\cite{li2024watersplatting} and UW-GS~\cite{wang2024uw}, respectively.